 A common hip stretch is a 'lunging stretch'.
 To do this, kneel upright on your left leg (as if you're standing upright but with your left knee, shin and front of ankle flat on the floor).
 Place your right foot flat on the floor in front of you so that your knee is at a right angle.
 Then lean forward and extend your left leg behind you, straightening out your left hip.
 Try to squeeze your buttocks as you do this to make the stretch deeper.
 Again, try to hold for ten or so seconds before switching legs.

-These are 'static stretches', meaning that you hold the pose for 10 or more seconds while motionless.
+These are 'static stretches', as opposed to 'dynamic stretches', meaning that you hold the pose for 10 or more seconds while motionless.

-Williams suggests that: "You may be better off stretching out these muscle groups with dynamic stretches, which use a range of movement to increase flexibility, as well as boosting blood flow to the area."
+Williams says that: "You may be better off stretching out the hip and leg muscle groups with dynamic stretches, which use a range of movement to increase flexibility, as well as boosting blood flow to the area."

-Dynamic stretching will activate the muscles as you move positions during the stretch.
+A benefit of dynamic stretching is that it will activate the muscles as you move positions during the stretch.
 For example, you can make a lunging hip stretch more dynamic by adding a 'twist', whereby you twist your torso to the right when you're kneeling on your left leg and leaning forward, extending your right arm towards the ceiling and left arm towards your right toes.
 Switch legs and repeat on the other side.

 According to the UK's NHS, excessive sitting can also slow down the metabolism and may cause weaker muscles and bones, which is hardly surprising.
 Its Start Active, Stay Active initiative aims to get us all moving more through short bursts of activity for just one or two minutes a day to help combat the negative effects of inactivity.
 Seems easy, right?

 We all know the benefits of exercise; however, life constraints, disability or injury can sometimes hold us back.
-If you're not always able to squeeze in your recommended 150 minutes a week, here's where stretching can help.
+If you're not always able to squeeze in your recommended 150 minutes a week, here's where the benefits of stretching really shine.
 All it takes is 5-10 minutes a day at a time that suits you.

 Try getting up five minutes earlier in the mornings to go through a few deep stretches; waking up your muscles and giving yourself some mental space to get ready for the day.
 According to Williams, stretching in the morning is particularly useful "if you're prone to sleeping in positions that cause or aggravate neck or back pain".